 That was his 113th and final appearance for the German national side, but hanging up his international boots did nothing to curb Lahm's appetite for success.
 Under Pep Guardiola, he racked up three more league titles, as Bayern became the first team to win the Bundesliga four times in a row.
 Lahm also displayed his tactical and positional versatility, as he was regularly deployed in midfield by Guardiola.
 The Spanish tactician once described him as the "most intelligent footballer" he had ever coached.

 "Bayern have had legends such as Franz Beckenbauer, Gerd Müller, Uli Hoeneß and Karl-Heinz Rummenigge.
 For me, Philipp Lahm is at the same level as those legends," Guardiola once told Sport Bild.
 "He is the perfect captain for Bayern, and helped me a lot both on and off the pitch."

-After making his milestone 500th appearance for Bayern, the club he joined as an 11-year-old, on Matchday 19, Lahm will lift the Meisterschale one final time after the champions' game with Freiburg on Saturday.
+After making his milestone 500th appearance for Bayern, the club he joined as an 11-year-old, on Matchday 19 of last season, Lahm lifted the Meisterschale one final time after the champions' 4-1 victory over Freiburg on the final day of the campaign.
 But what does the future hold?

 Whatever he decides to do next, there is no doubt that Philipp Lahm has had an immense impact on both Bayern Munich and German football as a whole.
 Back on that cheerless November night against Lens, who could have imagined that the young man waiting nervously to make his first senior appearance would go on to take both his club and country back to the summit of the game?